-10 years ago, when we started on the journey of bringing Arts-Based trainings to India, we were sure of the power of arts as metaphors, as simulations that helped in expression, deal with ambiguity, and look at alternatives.
+10 years ago, when we started on the journey of bringing Arts-Based trainings to India brings arts in design thinking, we were sure of the power of arts as metaphors, as simulations that helped in expression, deal with ambiguity, and look at alternatives.
 Sharon Levine, a professor of medicine at Boston University and an early inspiration, had said “If you don’t deal with ambiguity, you will make mistakes.
 If you become fixated on one thing and don’t think about other possibilities based on your physical exam, then you do yourself and your patients a disservice.”

 Our greatest inspiration was Joel Katz at Harvard Medical School tried bringing art appreciation to medical students, and found great success.
 “Our anecdotal observation is that students who do this course have come back to us years later and said, ‘Oh, I feel much more prepared and much more confident in my ability to do physical exam,'”, Katz says.